Alvinger/MMM-ResRobot/README.md

 ```
 # Get API key

-You need to obtain your API key here: http://www.trafiklab.se, you want one for API "ResRobot - Pole Schedules 2".
+You need to obtain your API key here: [Trafiklab](https://www.trafiklab.se/api/resrobot-stolptidtabeller-2), you want one for API "ResRobot - Pole Flight Schedules 2".
 Registration is free but required.